Privacy policy

 verify the identity of Internet users;

-enforce the terms and conditions of use of the Site.
+ensure compliance with the conditions governing use of the Site.

 send information on current events.

-Data collected when using the form contact or sending an email is based on a legitimate interest of the company.
-The purpose of the "publisher" is to process your application.
+Data collected when using the form to contact us or to send us an e-mail is based on a legitimate interest on our part.
+The "editor" is responsible for processing your request.

-The legal basis for the data collected during the newsletter sending activity is the consent of the persons concerned.
+The legal basis for the data collected when a newsletter is sent is the consent of the persons concerned.

-The data collected is only available to the "publisher" and is never made available to third parties.
+The data collected may only be consulted by the "publisher" and is never made viewable by a third party.

-The personal data collected when using the contact form is kept for the duration of the contractual relationship and up to 12 months after the completion of the assignment for the benefit of the Internet user.
+The personal data collected when using the contact form is kept for the duration of the contractual relationship and up to 12 months after the assignment has been completed for the benefit of the Internet user.

-After the retention period, the "publisher" undertakes to permanently delete the data of the persons concerned.
+Once the retention period has expired, the "publisher" undertakes to permanently delete the data of the persons concerned.

 4.3.6 Security and confidentiality of personal data

-Personal data is kept in secure conditions, using current technical means, in compliance with the provisions of the General Data Protection Regulation and the national legislation in force.
+Personal data is stored in secure conditions, using state-of-the-art technology, in compliance with the provisions of the General Data Protection Regulation and current national legislation.

 4.4 RESPECT FOR RIGHTS